A hyperelastic theory for nonlinear hydrogel diffusiophoresis: Hyperelastic theory for gel diffusiophoresis

 The entropic part $\boldsymbol{\sigma}_S$ comprises the entropy of mixing of the solid and fluid phases.
 The fluid phase of the hydrogel contains the liquid solvent with a volume fraction $\Phi_l$ and $n$ model-specific solute species with volume fractions $\Phi^{(0)}_\alpha$ such that $\Phi_f=\Phi_l+\sum_{\alpha=1}^n \Phi^{(0)}_\alpha\,.$ Similarly, the solid phase of the hydrogel is composed of the polymers with a volume fraction $\Phi_p$ and $m$ species with volume fractions $\Phi^{(b)}_\beta$ that can bind with the polymers or be released into the fluid phase, such that $\Phi_s=\Phi_p+\sum_{\beta=1}^m \Phi^{(b)}_\beta$ ($m\leq n$).
 The volume fractions $\Phi^{(0)}_\alpha$ and $\Phi^{(b)}_\beta$ are all zero in the reference state of the gel and will be explicitly defined for Models I and II in Sec.~\ref{subsec:Model1} and~\ref{subsec:Model2}.
 As we follow the deformation of the gel in the reference state, the polymer volume fraction remains constant at a value $\Phi_{p}=\Phi_{p,0}\,.$ Furthermore, volume conservation satisfies

 In our formulation, we employ Eq.~\ref{eq:ch2_volume_constraint} separately rather than adding it to Eq.~\ref{eq:Flory} with a Lagrange multiplier, which would lead to an extra term in Eq.~\ref{eq:poroelastic_stress} (cf. Ref.~\cite{hong2008}).
 The two formulations are equivalent since the volume change upon changing the number of solvent or solute particles in the hydrogel is correctly accounted for either way.
-Using Eqs.~\ref{eq:stress_conversion} and~\ref{eq:ch2_volume_constraint}, $\boldsymbol{\sigma}_S$ can be found from the mixing entropy of the two-phase system as~\cite{DoiSoftMatter}
+Using Eqs.~\ref{eq:stress_conversion} and~\ref{eq:ch2_volume_constraint}, $\boldsymbol{\sigma}_S$ is found from the mixing entropy of a dilute multi-component gel system when the diffusio-osmotic agent volume fraction is small and the agent is smaller than the pore size ($v_c\ll k_{f}^{3/2}$) such that it diffuses at the same rate as the solvent (thus not generating any osmotic stress in the gel to a leading order)~\cite{DoiSoftMatter}: